Overview

 **Megapools** are the only pools in the system that can receive ETH from the Reserve.
 Each Megapool can hold up to 1,000 staked NFTs.
 However, users can create new Megapools by using their **HCT** (Heroglyph Change Token).

-When choosing a pool, keep in mind that the most popular pools will receive more ETH.
+When choosing a pool, remember that the most popular pools will receive more ETH.

 Obelisk starts with one Megapool called **Senusret**.

 To participate in Obelisk, you need an identity called an NFT Pass.
-Think of it like an ENS (Ethereum Name Service) for NFTs.
+Think of it as an ENS (Ethereum Name Service) for NFTs.
 With your NFT Pass, you set a unique name and link it to your wallet address.
-Once done, you have your NFT Pass.
-You only need one NFT Pass; there's no need for multiple.
+Once you've done this, you have your NFT Pass.
+You only need one NFT Pass; there's no need for multiples.

 Without an NFT Pass, you won't be able to configure your **Obelisk NFT** or join any **Tickers**.